Black Rot of Grapes

 Figure 3.
 Development of fruiting structures of the black-rot fungus in a lesion on a leaf petiole.

 Infection spots (lesions) usually do not appear on fruits until after they are half grown.
 The first symptom is the appearance of very small whitish areas on developing green fruit.
 These are soon surrounded by a rapidly widening brown ring, giving a bird’s eye effect.
-As the fruit rots, black sexual fruiting bodies, perithecia, begin to form.
+As the fruit rots, black sexual fruiting bodies (perithecia) begin to form.
 Later, the rotted fruits become black, perithecia studded mummies (Figure 4).
 Mummies are easily dislodged but some may remain attached through the winter.
 After spring rains thoroughly soak the mummies, spore-bearing bodies (asci) in the perithecia forcibly release ascospores.
 Air movements carry ascospores to developing plant parts, which they infect under wet conditions.
-Some ascospores are also released during the summer when heavy rains occur and also infect tissues.
+Some ascospores are also released during the summer when heavy rains occur and can infect tissues.
 Thus, there can be a continuous primary infection of tissues.
 The greatest numbers of infections, however, occur during the spring.

 Figure 4.
 Shriveled, black, infected grapes (mummies) covered with sexual fruiting bodies of the black-rot fungus.